Build Bogleheads Three Fund Portfolio With ETFs

 Some companies try to hedge this risk.
 Hedging means that the currency risk is minimized or completely neutralized.
 That sounds wonderful, but hedging carries an additional cost because you buy insurance against currency swings, for example, through the purchase of future contracts.

 You could also try to hedge your investment.
 Or you could buy ETFs that are hedged.
-The downside of this is that it is a cost extra for the ETF to hedge.
+The downside of this is that it costs extra for the ETF to hedge.
 The additional cost could hurt your returns.

 With European ETFs you often get a choice of a hedged ETF